 If you're assigning a contract, provide notice to the other parties in the contract (also known as obligators).

 You can transfer almost anything you have ownership over using an Assignment.
-You can customise LawDepot’s Assignment to act as a property transfer agreement, lease takeover contract, land transfer contract, intellectual property transfer, or vehicle ownership transfer agreement.
-The template is customisable for a variety of simple transfer agreements.
+You can customize LawDepot’s Assignment to act as a property transfer agreement, lease takeover contract, land transfer contract, intellectual property transfer, or vehicle ownership transfer agreement.
+The template is customizable for a variety of simple transfer agreements.

 However, you cannot assign a contract if it contains clauses or language that prohibit assignment to another party.
 In some cases, the original contract may state that you need to obtain written permission from the obligator (the original party in the contract).